History of Tristan da Cunha: 19th century

 In January 1817 the first successful climb was made to the peak of Queen Mary's Peak.

 A small garrison was maintained on Tristan until November 1817.
 At their own request William Glass (d.
-1853), a Scottish corporal from Kelso in the Royal Artillery, was left behind with his wife, two children and, two masons.
-Thus was begun the present settlement.
+1853), a Scottish corporal from Kelso in the Royal Artillery, was left behind with his wife, two children, and two masons.
+Thus began the present settlement.
 From time to time additional settlers arrived or shipwrecked mariners decided to remain.
 In 1827 they persuaded five coloured women (these were of mixed race: African, Asian and European) from Saint Helena to migrate to Tristan to become the wives of the five desperate bachelors then on the island.
-Later, African women from Cape Colony married residents in the island.
+Later, African women from Cape Colony married residents on the island.
 Other male settlers were of Dutch and Italian origin.
 As a consequence of this history, the inhabitants are of mixed race.
 DNA studies have shown that the founding men were primarily of European ancestry.

 Glass ruled over the little community from 1817 to 1853 in patriarchal fashion.
 Besides raising crops, the settlers possessed numbers of cattle, sheep and pigs.
 Their most lucrative occupation was seal-fishing.
 The island was still frequented by American whalers.
 In 1856, 25 people emigrated to the United States, out of a total island population of about 100.
 The next year 45 of the inhabitants removed to Cape Colony.
 Since then other younger or more restless members of the community have emigrated there; some took to a seafaring life.

 The inhabitants settled on the plain on the north-west of Tristan, as it was the only level land.
 Here a number of substantial stone cottages and a church were built.